Widget Embed Guide

 Widget Deployment

-Each customer receives a dedicated widget deployment hosted at:
+Each customer receives a dedicated widget instance hosted at:

 https://<client-slug>.widget.blockdaemon.com